xaxion99/ygo-duel-monsters/README.md

 - Complete card list with associated metadata (*Note: some names have not been localized*)
 - Complete list of fusion combinations (AFAIK)
-- Collection tracker
+- Collection tracker with sorting and filtering by owned cards
-- Fusions based on owned cards
+- Fusion calculator based on owned cards
 - Fusion calculator based on hand/field

 **Beta Features:**